 MASCARPONE CHEESE LAYER

-» Mascarpone Cheese – the star ingredient.
+Mascarpone Cheese — The star ingredient.
 It’s a must-have if you are making a tiramisu.
-It adds a creamy and rich tough to our trifle.
+It adds a creamy and rich touch to our trifle.

-Next, sift together flour, milk powder, baking soda, baking powder, and salt in a large bowl.
-Set aside.
+Combine dry ingredients — Combine flour, milk powder, baking soda, baking powder, and salt in a large mixing bowl.
+Sift the dry ingredients together, so there are no lumps of flour/baking powder left behind.
+Set it aside.

 When done, remove the cake from the oven and set it on the counter.
 Allow the cake to cool comfortably.